Financial Aid & Scholarship Office

 Undergraduate, credential, and graduate students

-• Eligibility is limited by degree program and number of earned units.
+• Eligibility is limited by degree program and number of earned units

-• Assists with payment of tuition fees
+• Assists with payment of state tuition fees

 • Need based, does not require repayment